First Response Homeopathy Remedies To Use In A Disaster 2

 Exhaustion and Collapse

 It’s not just those involved in the disaster who are affected.
-Those who rush to help may work themselves to the point of collapse.
-See Part 1 for details on remedies such as China officinalis, Carbo vegetabilis and Laurocerasus for exhaustion arising from physical injury or disease.
+Those who rush to help often work themselves to a point of collapse.
+See Part 1 for details on remedies such as China officinalis, Carbo vegetabilis and Laurocerasus where exhaustion arises from physical injury or disease.
+Additional remedies to consider later on in the disaster are:

 Arsenicum album (Ars.): Restlessness leading to exhaustion.
 Anxious and afraid to be alone.
 Fear of death or disease.
 Controlling behaviour of others and circumstances.

-Cocculus indicus (Cocc.): Symptoms such as numbness, twitching, dizziness, confusion and exhaustion especially following loss of sleep from caring for others.
+Cocculus indicus (Cocc.): Symptoms such as numbness, twitching, dizziness, confusion and exhaustion following loss of sleep from caring for others.

 Gelsemium (Gels.): Anxiety with weakness and trembling.
 Needs support when standing; knees shake.
 Heaviness of eyelids and drowsiness.
 Wants to be alone.